premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The new date and time API functions can be useful in coding projects, with each having its own benefits.
-LocalDate returns the date on the accessing machine in year, month and day format, and a company may use it to display special messages on a holiday.
+The new date and time API functions can be useful in coding projects, with each having its own benefits. `LocalDate` returns the date on the accessing machine in year, month and day format, and a company may use it to display special messages on a holiday.
 LocalTime provides the current time for the accessing machine, which allows you to customize actions throughout the day, such as displaying a lunch or dinner menu to a user.
 Finally, LocalDateTime combines both, allowing for options such as a gym showing a message about current and upcoming classes  that adjusts to the time and day.

 </blockquote>
 </details>

 ---

-47. How to convert String to LocalDate, LocalDateTime in Java ?
+47. How to convert String to `LocalDate`, `LocalDateTime` in Java ?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>
-The Java 8 LocalDate-Time API includes a `parse()` method, which can be used to parse a given input string using a specified format.
+The Java 8 `LocalDate-Time API` includes a `parse()` method, which can be used to parse a given input string using a specified format.

 For example,